Mystic8laze/Deerisle-Setup/README.md

 # LB
-Spawn System and Garage config template
+Spawn System and Garage config template for Deerisle using Money AUD currency